mdn/content/files/en-us/web/html/element/a/index.md

 - {{HTMLAttrDef("href")}}

   - : The URL that the hyperlink points to.
-Links are not restricted to HTTP-based URLs — they can use any URL scheme supported by browsers:
+Links are not restricted to HTTP-based URLs — they can use any URL scheme supported by browsers.

     - Sections of a page with fragment URLs
     - Pieces of media files with media fragments